-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Teachers and parents provided feedback indicating that they support the value of implementing parent engagement activities.
-Scope: Schoolwide impact on students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness our educational partners, parents are an essential component to effective schooling and the overall academic success of these students.
+As shown above, in the metrics section, we expect the participation counts to be above enrollment.
+Teachers and parents provided feedback indicating that they support the value of implementing parent engagement activities.
+Scope: Schoolwide community liaison and counselors with supporting our students.
+We believe that increasing parent/family engagement, as well as creating and cultivating connections in the community, will have a positive impact on students.
 This action is on an ongoing basis, throughout the school year.
 The support of the community liaison is designed to meet the needs most associated with increased involvement of the parents of English Learners, low-income and foster youth.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 4.2 Action: Translation and Outreach Services Need: According to our educational partners, parent and student connectedness is an essential component to effective schooling and the overall academic success of the identified students.
-We currently have 32 participants in our PAC/ELAC meetings this year.
+We currently have 88 participants in our PAC/ELAC meetings this year.
 Teachers and parents provided feedback indicating that they support the value of supporting student retention.
-Scope: Schoolwide Eliminating language barriers for families of our English learners is necessary to ensure that students and families are aware of school events and activities.
+Eliminating language barriers for families of our English learners is necessary to ensure that students and families are aware of school events and activities.
 We will continue to increase awareness of the school events and activities through translating materials and/or outreach services.
 The Community Liaison and Parent Engagement Liaison in coordination with our staff will utilize these services to increase communication with our EL, FY and LI parents using written, verbal and virtual communications.
 This action is provided throughout the school year, as needed, based on identified needs.
 Translation services are available quickly for written materials and oral services as necessary.
-This action is designed to meet the needs most associated with increased communication and involvement of the parents of English Learners, low-income and foster youth.
-However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 We expect that these actions will have a positive increase on participation in ELAC and PAC meetings.
 This is good for all of our English Learners, LTELs, low-income and foster youth.
 We will also consider input from the parents, students, and teachers.
+Scope: This action is designed to meet the needs most associated with increased communication and